0ldriku/CAF-Annotator/README.md

 3. **Adjust Segment Boundaries:**
-   - Load the audio in 2.
-Transcribe.
+   - Load the transcribed audio.
    - Load the segmentation.
 After selecting the audio file, the system will automatically detect the segmentation files.
 Simply click the "Load Small/Big Segments" button to proceed.
    - Since the faster-whisper tool is not perfect, you may need to add or delete regions, or adjust the boundaries of the segments as necessary.